 Sometimes telling your team to just go do something is not the best course of action.
 Especially when there’s is an approaching due date that needs to be met.
 It’s safe to say that a lot of time will be wasted as they try to figure out where to start.

 However, a great planner will actually give these team members the tools they need to succeed.
 Just like they did in this project plan sample for a startup weekend:

 At the bottom of this bold project plan, there are a handful of tools and processes that should be followed at each step.

 Now, these people can hit the ground running and get their tasks done on time.
-Instead of wasting half the time searching for the solution or project management tools that a manager may already have.
+Instead of wasting half the time searching for the solution.

 Infographic project plan example

 Good design work is consistent, it’s as simple as that.
 You want each of your graphics to feel and look the same throughout.
 Otherwise, people are going to focus on the random design elements, instead of your important content.